georgalis/pub/know/llm/README.md

 ---

-_Indexing uses the acquisition time as a hexadecimal Unix-seconds prefix, typically four characters but not fixed; for example, "68cf" denotes mid-day on 20 September 2025, within roughly an eight-hour window._
+_Indexing uses the acquisition time as a hexadecimal Unix-seconds prefix, typically four characters but not fixed; for example, "68cf" denotes a roughly eight-hour window centered on mid-day, 20 September 2025._
 <!-- Revisions generally employ an eight-character
 id inserted before the file extension for full-second resolution, while preserving the original index at the start of the filename; eg